 Q: What are the ethical considerations of exploring Europa?

-A: Ethical considerations include the responsibility to protect any life we might find, to avoid causing harm to potential ecosystems, and to ensure that our exploration is conducted in a sustainable manner.
+A: Ethical considerations include the responsibility to protect any life we might find, to avoid causing harm to potential ecosystems, and to see to it that our exploration is conducted in a sustainable manner.

 Conclusion